The global e-commerce (online selling) marketplace continues to grow.

 There are so many ways to start selling online, both directly and indirectly.
 Nevertheless, we are going to take a look at three of the most popular ways to start your online business from scratch.

 The best part?
-You can do this from the comfort of your home, and in many cases barriers to entry will be low and you won’t need a lot of cash to get started.
+You can do online selling from the comfort of your home, and in many cases barriers to entry will be low and you won’t need a lot of cash to get started.

-Creating an ecommerce store is easy.
-You can launch your own website, use a platform such as Etsy, or even start off simply by selling via Amazon and eBay.
+Creating an e-commerce store is easy.
+You can launch your own website, use a platform such as Etsy, or even start off simply by online selling via Amazon and eBay.

 Low Operational Costs

-The biggest benefit you’ll enjoy from ecommerce is the same one that all the big retailers – especially those that operate exclusively online – enjoy.
+The biggest benefit you’ll enjoy from online selling is the same one that all the big retailers – especially those that operate exclusively online – enjoy.